iocron/gitwebhook/README.md

 ## Overview & Usage

-This script automates the pushes from github (or bitbucket) so they can be directly provisioned (pulled / cloned) to the right server and location.
+This script automates the pushes from github (or bitbucket) so they can be directly provisioned (pulled / cloned) on the right server and location.

 Use the following steps to set up a new gitwebhook on your github (or bitbucket) account & server: